Can I get travel insurance with pre-existing medical conditions?

 Find out about getting travel insurance if you have cancer

 Potential insurance providers will want to know about your medical history.
 They’ll ask for quite detailed information, so be prepared to answer specific questions about your health.

-If you have a pre-existing medical condition, you’ll be asked how severe it is (or was when you last experienced symptoms and what medication you took.
+You’ll be asked how severe your pre-existing condition is (or was when you last experienced symptoms) and what medication you took.

-- Offer cover on standard terms in spite of your condition
+- offer cover on standard terms despite your condition

-If you can’t find an insurance provider, then it’s worth contacting a charity connected to your condition as they may be able to direct you to one that does.
+If you can’t find an insurance provider, then it’s worth contacting a charity connected to your condition as they may be able to direct you to one that will cover you.